 - Chemical Health

 - Student Training

-Dr. Pederson has provided DBT training and consultation to over 10,000 professionals in the United States, Australia, South Africa, Dubai, Canada, and Mexico through his training and consultation company, Lane Pederson and Associates, LLC.
+Dr. Pederson has provided DBT training and consultation to over 11,000 professionals in the United States, Australia, South Africa, the Middle East, Canada, and Mexico through his training and consultation company, Lane Pederson and Associates, LLC.
 Notable organizations he has trained for include Walter Reed National Military Hospital, the Federal Bureau of Prisons, the Ontario Psychological Association, the Omid Foundation, and Psychotherapy Networker.
 He has provided DBT training for community mental health agencies, chemical dependency treatment centers, hospital and residential care settings, and to therapists in forensic settings.
 Dr. Pederson also co-owns Acacia Therapy and Health Training in South Africa.